MitocGroup/www/views/blog/posts/2016/04/building-enterprise-level-web-applications-on-aws-lambda-with-the-deep-framework.md

 ### Security

 Well, one of the biggest value propositions on AWS is out-of-the-box [security](https://aws.amazon.com/security/) and [compliance](https://aws.amazon.com/compliance/).
-The beauty of cloud-native approach is that security comes by design (in other words, it won’t work otherwise).
+The beauty of cloud-native approach is that security comes by design (in other words, it won't work otherwise).
 We take full advantage of shared responsibility model and enforce security in every layer.

-Developers and applications’ end users benefit of [AWS IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) through streamlined implementations of [least privilege access](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege), [delegated roles instead of credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#delegate-using-roles) and [integration with logging and monitoring services](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#keep-a-log) (e.g. AWS CloudTrail, Amazon CloudWatch, Amazon Elasticsearch + Kibana).
-For example, developers and end users of todo app didn’t need to explicitly define any security roles (it was done by _deepify deploy_), but they can rest assured that only their instance of todo app will be using their infrastructure & platform & application resources.
+Developers and applications' end users benefit of [AWS IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) through streamlined implementations of [least privilege access](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege), [delegated roles instead of credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#delegate-using-roles) and [integration with logging and monitoring services](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#keep-a-log) (e.g. AWS CloudTrail, Amazon CloudWatch, Amazon Elasticsearch + Kibana).
+For example, developers and end users of todo app didn't need to explicitly define any security roles (it was done by _deepify deploy_), but they can rest assured that only their instance of todo app will be using their infrastructure & platform & application resources.

 Here below are 2 security roles (1 for back-end and 1 for front-end) that have been seamlessly generated and enforced in each layer: